jonasermert/AngularLastFM/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+# Coding Challenge
+Develop an Angular (Typescript) Single-Page WebApp for searching music artist information provided by the official LastFM-API.
+Additionally users of the App should be able to compare two of their favorite artists side by side.

+# Views
+The following describes the views expected to be present in the App.
+Navigation
+The Navigation is placed at the top of the page.
+It includes the title of your app a search field and a navigation to the side-by-side comparison feature described below.

+# Main-view
+This is the entry point of the application.
+It shows the 10 top artists of a certain country.
+A dropdown element is present at the top of the main content view containing three predefined countries and their respective country code.
+One element is selected by default and the respective data is fetched upon entering the application.
+The results are presented in a list view.
+Each list element provides the user with useful information about the artist as well as an image.

+# Detail-View
+This view contains a detailed portfolio of the selected artist (name, banner image, amount of listeners and plays).
+Furthermore two sections below the meta information present users of the app with the artists top 5 tracks and top 5 albums (Also presented in a list view with the artwork, title and play count).

+# Artist-search
+As already mentioned above, the search bar is present in the Navigation section.
+Once the user starts typing the search is performed and the results are presented to the user in a result list.
+A click or tap on one of the found artists opens the respective detail view.

+# (Bonus) Side-by-Side Comparison
+Upon entering this view, the screen will be split in 2 sides vertically.
+Each side contains a search field where users can enter the name of an artist.
+Once the user starts typing the search is performed and matching results are presented in a result list.
+If a found artist is clicked/tapped a detail view of the artist is presented below the search field.
+Using both sides the user is then able to compare both artists by their meta information.

+# General
+Use the latest version of the Angular framework.
+For simplicity you can use the Angular Material Library ( https://material.angular.io ) as a source for your UI components.
+If you feel like customizing the whole experience you may do so.
+Any API Communication is preferred in JSON format.
+In general the style of the application is entirely up to you.
+Animations are nice to have but not required.
+Responsive design for mobile as well as desktop devices is also not required but will be considered as a bonus.
+There is no need for completion, this is supposed to be a way for you to demonstrate how well you can work yourself into an API and work with the means that the Angular framework provides.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.